-"Other Pooled Investment Vehicles" includes private investment funds and SICAVs (a type of open-end investment company organized outside the U.S.).
-"Other Accounts" includes a separately managed account platform, advisory mutual fund platform, advisory relationships and others.
+2. "Other Pooled Investment Vehicles" includes private investment funds and SICAVs (a type of open-end investment company organized outside the U.S.).

+3. "Other Accounts" includes a separately managed account platform, advisory mutual fund platform, advisory relationships and others.
 For purposes of the above, a platform is included as a single account.

 Conflicts of Interest.
-The Investment Adviser's portfolio managers are often responsible for managing one or more of the Funds as well as other accounts, including proprietary accounts, separate accounts and other pooled investment vehicles, such as unregistered private funds.
+The Investment Adviser's portfolio managers are often responsible for managing the Funds as well as other registered funds, accounts, including proprietary accounts, separate accounts and other pooled investment vehicles, such as unregistered private funds.
 A portfolio manager may manage a separate account or other pooled investment vehicle which may have materially higher fee arrangements than the Funds and may also have a performance-based fee.
 The side-by-side management of these funds may raise potential conflicts of interest relating to cross trading, the allocation of investment opportunities and the aggregation and allocation of trades.

 The Investment Adviser has a fiduciary responsibility to manage all client accounts in a fair and equitable manner.
-The Investment Adviser seeks to provide best execution of all securities transactions and aggregate and then allocate securities to client accounts in a fair and timely manner.
 To this end, the Investment Adviser has developed policies and procedures designed to mitigate and manage the potential conflicts of interest that may arise from side-by-side management.
 In addition, the Investment Adviser and the Funds have adopted policies limiting the circumstances under which cross-trades may be effected between the Funds and another client account.
 The Investment Adviser conducts periodic reviews of trades for consistency with these policies.
-For more information about conflicts of interests that may arise in connection with the portfolio manager's management of the Funds' investments and the investments of other accounts, see "POTENTIAL CONFLICTS OF INTEREST."
+For more information about conflicts of interests that may arise in connection with the portfolio managers' management of the Funds' investments and the investments of other accounts, see "POTENTIAL CONFLICTS OF INTEREST."

-Portfolio Manager - Compensation
+Portfolio Managers - Compensation

 Compensation for portfolio managers of the Investment Adviser is comprised of a base salary and year-end discretionary variable compensation.
 The base salary is fixed from year to year.
-Year-end discretionary variable compensation is primarily a function of each portfolio manager's individual performance and his or her contribution to overall team performance; the performance of the Investment Adviser and Goldman Sachs; the team's net revenues for the past year which is primarily derived from advisory fee; and anticipated compensation levels among competitor firms.
+Year-end discretionary variable compensation is primarily a function of each portfolio manager's individual performance and his or her contribution to overall team performance; the performance of GSAM and Goldman Sachs; the team's net revenues for the past year which is primarily derived from advisory fees; and anticipated compensation levels among competitor firms.